Craig C. Fishbein

-Craig Charles Fishbein is a member of the Connecticut House of Representatives representing the 90th State House District.
+Craig Charles Fishbein (born July 16, 1965) is a member of the Connecticut House of Representatives representing the 90th State House District.
 He was born on July 16, 1965.
-A resident of Wallingford, Connecticut, he was first elected to the Connecticut General Assembly as a State Representative in 2016, in a special election (to fill the vacancy created by the passing of Mary G. Fritz) and a regular election, both held on the same date.
+A resident of Wallingford, Connecticut, he was first elected to the Connecticut General Assembly as a state representative in 2016, in a special election (to fill the vacancy created by the passing of Mary G. Fritz) and a regular election, both held on the same date.
 He represents parts of Wallingford and Cheshire.